Fall 2014 Semester Classes & Schedule (For a grid version: Fall 2014)

 “Plié is the first thing you learn and the last thing you master.” — Suzanne Farrell

-Levels C through Intermediate and Advanced, ages 10 -17
+Levels C through Intermediate , ages 10 -17

 Dancers continue to work on the fundamentals of classical ballet technique while learning steps and combinations of increasing difficulty.
 Third Division dancers are strongly encouraged to study at least three days per week.
 Pointe Fundamentals is open to Level C and Intermediate dancers, who must be at least 10 years old and taking a minimum of two ballet technique classes per week.
 Avanced Pointe is open to Advanced dancers.
 All Pointe classes must be preceded by a Ballet Technique class.
 No exceptions!
 Contemporary/Character, Stretch/Tone, and Choreography and Production Workshop* are open to the Intermediate and Advanced Levels.
 Elements of Balanchine Style® and excerpts of his ballets are introduced to Advanced dancers.